-Explanations of all the figures below the videos, including the figures not yet published on video.
+Note the explanations of the figures below the videos, including the figures not yet published on video.
 For some of the videos you will find links to open videos showing more of the context for the fgure.

 adentro y afuera / paseala / aguajea